RegisUniversity/RESTfulCRUD/README.md

 # RestfulCRUD
 This is a simple database-driven web-application designed to capture aficionado's favorite adult beverages (i.e., spirits and beers).
 The architecture for this application is based on a LAMP stack (Linux, Apache2, MySQL, PHP) with RESTful services.
-The overarching design goal was to demonstrate simple CRUD functionality and RESTful services in a LAMP stack.
+The overarching design goal was to demonstrate simple CRUD functionality and RESTful services in a LAMP stack.  [^1]
+[^1]: hello
 # Configuration instructions
 ## Configure _AMP Stack
 This application can be easilty configured to your local or remote development environment on top of an already existing LAMP, WAMP, XAMP, or similarly appropriate _AMP stack.
 You will need to have a MySQL server installed with a user and sudo privileges.